Ebiroll/qemu_esp32/README.md

 I got my ESP32-dev board from Adafruit.
 I have made two dumps and mapped the dumps into the files rom.bin & rom1.bin It actually runs from the rom dump.

-However the instruction wsr.memctl does not work but can be patched like this in qemu.
+However the instruction wsr.memctl does not work in QEMU but can be patched like this (in qemu tree).

 ```
 static bool gen_check_sr(DisasContext *dc, uint32_t sr, unsigned access)